DHBW-sWIm/plugin-template/README.md

 For the sake of this tutorial, it is assumed that you have a shell (or cmd on Windows) in the directory of this cloned repository.
 In all following command lines, it is assumed that you are not in any subdirectory.
 If `/` is used leading a path, it is assumed that this means the directory of this cloned repository and not your systems root directory.

+Code lines beginning with `$` are commands to bre run in a shell like bash.
+If you do not have a bash shell installed on your system, and also do not have the git bash installed, you need to perform some tasks manually.

 * DO NOT PANIC!

 * Clone the repository and read this file

-* Rename the newmodule/ folder to the name of your module (eg "widget").
+* Pick a name for your module (e.g. "widget").
-  The module folder MUST be lower case and can't contain underscores.
+  The module name MUST be lower case and can't contain underscores.
 You should check the [CVS contrib](http://cvs.moodle.org/contrib/plugins/mod/) to make sure that your name is not already used by an other module.
 Registering the plugin name @ [http://moodle.org/plugins](http://moodle.org/plugins) will secure it for you.

   * Keep in mind Moodle does not like numbers or special characters like `.` or `,` in names or paths.
 Name your plugin accordingly.